Other names: David Herbert (Bertram))

 Locations in this story: Swallowcliffe, WiltshireChocolate Hill, Near Suvla Bay, GallipoliHelles Memorial, Gallipoli, TurkeySunny Bank, ShillingstoneDorchesterHindon Road, East Tisbury, WiltshireHoly Rood Church, Shillingstone

 Story: David Herbert (Bertram) Robins was born in 1894 in Swallowcliffe, Wiltshire.
 He was the son of Rev. Samuel Robins, a Minister of the Gospel (Unitarian), and Eliza Frances Robins (nee Waters).
 At the time of the 1911 Census he was single, working as a grocer's assistant and living at Hindon Road, East Tisbury, Wiltshire, where his father was now described as a 'cycle repairer'.
 The family later moved to Sunny Bank, Shillingstone.
 He enlisted on 5th September, 1914 in Dorchester and joined the 5th Battalion of the Dorsetshire Regiment (Service No. 10585) and at the time of his death held the rank of Lance Corporal.
 He served in Gallipoli and was awarded the Victory, British War and 15 Star medals.
-He died on 21st August 1915 whilst with No. 8 Platoon on Chocolate Hill near Suvla Bay and his name appears on the Helles Memorial, Gallipoli, Turkey (Panel 137-140).
+He was presumed killed in action on 21st August 1915 whilst with No. 8 Platoon on Chocolate Hill near Suvla Bay and his name appears on the Helles Memorial, Gallipoli, Turkey (Panel 137-140).
 He is remembered as "Bertram Robins" on the Park Walk War Memorial and on the Holy Trinity Memorial, now in St. Peter's Church,, Shaftesbury.
 At some time he worked for the firm of Stratton, Son & Mead in Shaftesbury and is remembered on their Roll of Honour as well as on the War Memorial in the churchyard of Holy Rood Church, Shillingstone.
+His father was in receipt of his effects whilst his mother received a pension of 5s.
+(25p.) per week.